datacamp/courses-introduction-to-python/chapter2.md

 Selecting single values of a list is just one part of the story.
 It's also possible to _slice_ your list, which comes down to selecting multiple elements from your list.
 Use the following syntax:

 ```
-my_list[begin:end]
+my_list[start:end]
 ```

-The `begin` index will be included, while the `end` index is _not_.
+The `start` index will be included, while the `end` index is _not_.

-The code sample below shows an example, where the second and third element, corresponding to indices 1 and 2, are selected from a list `x`:
+The code sample below shows an example, where the second and third element, corresponding to indexes 1 and 2, are selected from a list `x`:

 ```
 x = ["a", "b", "c", "d"]